albertoavera/albertoavera.github.io/README.md

 # Analytics MBA
 ### Bio
 Al is a very detail-oriented analytical thinker who carries years of expertise in people management, accounting, finance, sales, and data analytics.
 He is a New Jersey native that currently resides in Woodbridge, NJ.
-Please stay refer to the links provided to see his latest projects and research.
+Please refer to the links provided to see his latest projects and research.

 ### Education
 B.S.
 Finance, M.S.
 Sports Technology, MBA Analytics